Mr. Parker's Class

 We are looking past this year to a time when you will all enter a cutting-edge workforce equipped with the knowledge and skills to contribute to the benefit of this world.
 We will learn to follow through on our obligations, to work with peers, and to push ourselves a little bit farther each day than we did the day before.
 You can do hard things – I know it.

-Personal aside: No one hates social studies - just social studies books.
+Personal aside: no one hates social studies - just social studies books.
 I hope you walk out of my class next spring with a keen interest in humanity's exhilarating story.

 Frequently-Asked Questions Above